 To get the best out of either method, you need to learn to properly shoot a recurve bow.
 Whether you use a sight or not is a matter of personal preference.
 A consistent, solid shooting foundation will ensure that you consistently hit your target, regardless of your aiming style.
 Using a sight is a good way to improve your accuracy, but it can take some time to get used to.

 However, you should not forget that sight will not do the job of shooting.
 And when you are shooting without sight to help you, it is more worthy than anything to assist your shot.

 As you see, both sides have their pros and cons with no clear verdict on behalf of either.
 In the end, it remains a matter of preference.
 It is rather a question of style rather than convenience.
 Now, it rests on you to find the style you like for barebow shooting or Olympic shooting.

-As the discussion turns out, there is no clear winner in the debate with sight vs. without sight when the question is how to shoot a recurve bow.
+As the discussion turns out, there is no clear winner in the debate with sight vs. without sight when it comes to shoot a recurve bow.
 While beginner practice favors shooting without sight, the precision the veteran archers need requires this accuracy aid accessory.
-However, one thing common for both styles that is you cannot but master how to shoot a recurve bow accurately if you want to reap the max benefits of either style of shooting.
+However, one thing common for both styles that is you cannot but master to shoot a recurve bow accurately if you want to reap the max benefits of either style of shooting.